-- have all necessary permits in hand at the time of proposal submission. - demonstrate that the hydraulic impacts of culvert mitigation on upstream and downstream adjacent properties have been adequately considered for the size, uses and condition of the affected area downstream and upstream of the culvert. - Ensure that engineering plans submitted through this RFP are stamped by a NYS
+- demonstrate that the hydraulic impacts of culvert mitigation on upstream and downstream adjacent properties have been adequately considered for the size, uses and condition of the affected area downstream and upstream of the culvert. - be designed to pass, at a minimum, a 1% annual chance storm (100-year flood). - Provide a detailed itemized construction estimate including materials, labor, equipment, etc. - Follow the material procurement policies of the project sponsors (e.g. supporting municipality).

-- licensed engineer prior to applying. - be designed to pass, at a minimum, a 1% annual chance storm (100-year flood). - Provide a detailed itemized construction estimate including materials, labor, equipment, etc. - Follow the material procurement policies of the project sponsors (e.g. supporting municipality). - Provide an explanation of impacts supporting the improvement of AOP and watershed connectivity that would result from each proposed project.
-This could include miles of stream re-connected, observational data, or documentation from available literature. - Include an implementation plan describing project timeline, work sequence, staging and any additional construction planning needs. - Projects that involve substantial disturbance to stream channels should include a task for site restoration, including riparian tree and shrub plantings and bio-stabilization of streambanks. - As-Built Signature Sheet a signature sheet where the municipality, partnering agencies, designer, engineer, and contractor need signed stating that they have reviewed the design, understand the scope of the project, and agree to providing asbuilt documentation upon completed construction.
+- Provide an explanation of impacts supporting the improvement of AOP and watershed connectivity that would result from each proposed project.
+This could include miles of stream re-connected, observational data, or documentation from available literature. - Include an implementation plan describing project timeline, work sequence, staging and any additional construction planning needs. - Projects that involve substantial disturbance to stream channels should include a task for site restoration, including riparian tree and shrub plantings and bio-stabilization of streambanks. - As-Built Signature Sheet a signature sheet the municipality, partnering agencies, designer, and contractor must provide, signed, stating that they have reviewed the design, understand the scope of the project, and agree to providing as-built documentation upon completed construction.